ICN Client Architecture: Passport, Keyring, Position, Receipt

 Key Principles

-- Keys live in wallets - Never on nodes, never exported
+- Keys live in the device keyring - Never on nodes, never exported

-- Wallets sign, nodes verify - Operations are signed envelopes
+- Keyrings sign, nodes verify - Operations are signed envelopes

-- Offline-first - Queue operations, sync when connected
+- Offline-first - Queue operations in the outbox, sync when connected

 - Progressive trust - Unaffiliated → Verified → Member → Trusted